Growing Down: Theology and Human Nature in the Virtual Age Baylor University Press (Waco, 2017).

 Lectures and workshops

-lecture and offer workshops on: Teaching for transformation; play ; living
+lecture and offer workshops on: Our relationship with technology, Living with a sexual ethic; teaching for transformation; play ; living

 creatively, family dynamics; loss and grief; the formation of one's